noahehall/theBookOfNoah/aws_developer.md

 ### Policies
   - is a json object containing a version and a statement
     + statement has effect and allow
-    - IAM policy: i.e. your password policy
+    - IAM policy: i.e. your security policy
 #### major Policies
   - administrator access: same access as root account
   - system administrator: level below administrator